-Such planning gives the donor the confidence that the Dharma will be cared for well into the future; the appreciation and recognition of the sangha, and the satisfaction of upholding the practice, the teachings and community.
+Such planning gives the donor the confidence that the dharma will be cared for well into the future; the appreciation and recognition of the sangha; and the satisfaction of upholding the practice, the teachings, and the community.
 There are also significant tax savings to be had – unused benefits can be taxed at rates up to 75% if left to heirs.
 Charitable income and estate tax deductions may also provide means of maximizing your ability to support the dharma and other commitments.
 Redirecting a portion of your estate that would otherwise go to taxes enables you to make a larger gift than might otherwise be possible, while still providing for your family.

 Of course, Dharma Rain also benefits from a reliable source of income.
 Most importantly, those who “journey to the temple” in search of solace benefit from our diverse array of practices, programs and teachings.
 Northwest Zen Sangha is a 501(c)-3 tax-exempt organization, doing business as Dharma Rain Zen Center, and charitable contributions are deductible to the fullest extent of the law.